Tufted Titmouse

 Habitat and Migration

 The tufted titmouse does not migrate.
 Therefore, it remains in its home area throughout the whole year.
 This species initially stayed in the Ohio and Mississippi River basins.
-Because it is non-migratory, it must be able to find food in its home area throughout the year, preventing it from being found very far north.
-However, bird feeders have changed this, as this species extends its range North.
+Because it is non-migratory, it must be able to find food in its home area throughout the year.
+Thanks to the presence of bird feeders, the species has extended its range north.

 Nests